smarie33-zz/marvel-test/README.md

 ### NPM Commands

 ``` $ npm run build ```
-Runs development environment and builds the build folder
+Runs the gulp file and builds everything once

 ``` $ npm run start ```
-Builds and watches, re-renders on save
+Builds and watches, launches the webserver again on save